Let’s assume other people are not assholes.

 The guy who cut you off in traffic?
 Not trying to imply he’s somehow better than you, or trying denigrate your masculinity.

 The kid who’s tossing his gum wrapper on the sidewalk and skateboarding in a no-skateboarding-zone?
-He’s tied up in the all-encompassing complications of puberty, feeling an immense need to ignore authority figures, and trying to distract himself from the overwhelming lack of control he feels most of the time.
+He’s tied up in the all-encompassing complications of puberty, feeling an inescapable need to ignore authority figures, and trying to distract himself from the overwhelming lack of control he feels most of the time.